Today, the old question about theory and experiment

 can observe facts and see how math links them.

-invention, in cannot lose sight of experience or of
+invention, but it can't lose sight of experience or of

 the synthetic experience we call experiment.
 Theory